 A person needs experience, competency and temperament to make sure he or she grows this substantial sum prudently using fundamentally sound methods.

-Often, the person realizes overnight that they do not have adequate or ANY wealth building competency, so they delegate to insurance agents, financial planners, wealth managers that costs a bomb, whom they thought have their best interest at heart.
+Often, the person realizes overnight that they do not have adequate or ANY wealth building competency, so they delegate to insurance agents, financial planners, wealth managers that cost a bomb, whom they thought have their best interest at heart.

-Else they start listening to hearsay or prevailing wealth building fads to build wealth themselves.
+Else they start listening to hearsay or prevailing wealth-building fads to build wealth themselves.

 This is perhaps why investment courses are so popular as folks have accumulated enough and find that it is time they manage and grow their substantial wealth well.

 Experience, competency and temperament don’t get equipped overnight.
-They take place through much practice, reflections and fine tuning.
+They take place through much practice, reflections and fine-tuning.

 Wealth building skills have to be built up, often when you have very little and when you think you least needed it.